mccoy-lab/hgv_modules/README.md

 Raw data (+ pre-processing scripts), figure design files, and a second copy of the data for each module are available in [this Google Drive folder](https://drive.google.com/drive/u/0/folders/1vsK1meEmo8g2ElyjMi4l3EvFCnjjtueR).

+The course website was designed with the JHU Data Science Lab's [OTTR template](https://github.com/jhudsl/OTTR_Template).

 ***

 # Questions?